adam-delacroix/adam-delacroix.github.io/content/abt/index.md

 {{< alert >}}
 My wife and I are strictly monogamous, and are not looking for sexual partners, but we do like to socialize.

-We are not a professional, do not offer any form of paid services, and never will.
+We are not professionals, do not offer any form of paid services, and never will.

 This website is not a proxy for paid content.